dictionaries

 the test passes

-• this operation does not take input, I change the dictionary to see how it behaves
+• this operation does not take input, I change the dictionary to see how it responds

 a_dictionary = {